 - Smoking and alcohol can affect your bones and make bone loss worse.
 If you smoke, you should make every effort to stop.
 If you drink heavily you should cut down.

-There are a number of ways to reduce the chances of having a fall.
-They include:
+- Measures to reduce the chances of having a fall.

 A note about hip protectors